YabusameHoulen/YabusameHoulen/README.md

 <img align="right" alt="GIF" src="https://github.com/YabusameHoulen/YabusameHoulen/blob/master/me.jpg" />

 - 😄 Pronouns: 藪雨
-- 🔭 working on astrophysics
+- 😖 no longer working on astrophysics
-- 🌱 learning something weird
+- 🌱 ~~learning something weird~~ need to learn useful things to get a job
 - ⚡ I have learned many programming languages ​​due to my educational experience,
-- ⚡ but the only language I am familiar with is Julia ...
+- ⚡ I think I am familiar with Julia ...

 <!--
 **YabusameHoulen/YabusameHoulen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.